Vic Morrow

-Vic Morrow (born Victor Morozoff; February 14, 1929 – July 23, 1982) was an American actor.
-He first gained attention for the role of juvenile delinquent Artie West in his debut film Blackboard Jungle (1955).
-He later came to prominence as one of the leads of the ABC drama series Combat!
+Victor Harry Morrow (born Victor Morozoff; February 14, 1929 – July 23, 1982) was an American actor.
+Active on screen for over three decades, he made his debut in the drama film Blackboard Jungle (1955).
+Morrow came to prominence as one of the leads of the ABC drama series Combat!
 (1962–1967), which earned him an Emmy nomination for Outstanding Continued Performance by an Actor in a Series.
-Active on screen for over three decades, his film roles include Blackboard Jungle (1955), King Creole (1958), God's Little Acre (1958), Dirty Mary, Crazy Larry (1974), and The Bad News Bears (1976).
-Morrow continued acting up to his death during filming of Twilight Zone: The Movie (1983) when he and two child actors were killed in a helicopter crash on set.
+He also appeared in the films King Creole (1958), God's Little Acre (1958), Dirty Mary, Crazy Larry (1974), and The Bad News Bears (1976).
+Morrow continued acting up to his death during filming of Twilight Zone: The Movie (1983) when he and two child actors were killed by a crashing helicopter.

 Early life

 Morrow was born in the Bronx, New York City, the son of Harry Morrow, an electrical engineer, and Eugenia "Jean" (née Barmachenko).
 Harry and Eugenia were Russian Jewish immigrants.
 Morrow dropped out of high school when he was 17 and enlisted in the United States Navy.
 Morrow and his family lived in Asbury Park, New Jersey for many years.